 Cochrane Collaboration researchers conducted a review of the effects of introducing rapid diagnostic tests (RDTs) for diagnosing malaria in areas where diagnosis has traditionally been based on clinical symptoms alone.
-After searching for relevant trials, they included seven randomized controlled trials, which enrolled 17,505 people with fever.
+After searching for relevant trials, they included 7 randomized controlled trials, which enrolled 17,505 people with fever.

 What are RDTs and how might they improve patient care